diagrams/diagrams-rasterific/README.md

 _diagrams-rasterific_ is a an Rasterific backend for [diagrams].
 Diagrams is a powerful, flexible, declarative domain-specific language for creating vector graphics, using the [Haskell programming language][haskell].
-It supports png, tif, bmp, jpg and animated GIF output.
+It supports png, tif, bmp, jpg, pdf, and animated GIF output.

 [diagrams]: http://projects.haskell.org/diagrams/
 [haskell]: http://www.haskell.org/haskellwiki/Haskell